 Fines are set by the Oregon state Legislature, which has established a minimum and a maximum fine for each category of ticket.
-The court may choose to reduce the fine amount upon request depending on your individual circumstances.
+The Court may choose to reduce the fine amount upon request depending on your individual circumstances.

 You can pay the fine by cash, check, debit or credit card, or a payment plan.
 A processing fee equal to four percent (4%) of the payment amount is added to all credit/debit transactions.
 Check payments cannot be processed over the phone.
 The Court does not recommend sending cash through the US mail.
 Payments may be mailed or placed in the red dropbox located at the north end of the front sidewalk.

 No. You can request a payment plan.
 Persons requesting a payment plan are encouraged to describe any individual circumstances that they would like the Court to consider related to their ability to pay.

 You can request a trial by affidavit or declaration.
 You and the officer would be required to submit written sworn testimony in the form of an affidavit.
 Witnesses may also submit affidavits.
 The judge reads the affidavits and makes a decision.
 To request a trial by affidavit, enter a not guilty plea and ask for a trial by affidavit (by initialing next to option 4 on your summons and sending it to the Court).
 Your entry of plea and request for trial by affidavit or declaration must be received by the Court no later than the appearance date set on your summons.
 In this process, you give up your right to ask the officer questions.